OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

                     ``id``
                         A string containing the transfer id.
                     ``sent_count``
                         If this transfer is an invitation, this attribute indicates how many times the invitation message has been sent.
 Apps may use this information to limit the number of times users are permitted to re-send invitation messages.
-This attribute is not present if the transfer is not an invitation.
+This attribute is empty if the transfer is not an invitation.
                     ``amount``
                         String containing a decimal amount.
                     ``transfer_type``